What is teen counseling?

-As we’ve already mentioned, adolescence is a period of intense change and there are several reasons a teenager might need counseling
+As we’ve already mentioned, adolescence is a period of intense change, and there are several reasons a teenager might need counseling.

 - Behavior Problems

-Teenagers who tend to get into fights, have an aggressive attitude and demeanor, get suspended or expelled from school, or have no respect authority may have a mental health issue that could be unearthed and treated through teen counseling.
+Teenagers who tend to get into fights, have an aggressive attitude and demeanor, get suspended or expelled from school, or have no respect for authority may have a mental health issue that could be unearthed and treated through teen counseling.

 It is a well-known fact that teenagers can be surly and irritable.
-Mood disorders generally take seed during adolescence and if left untreated, can develop into a serious disorder over the years, culminating in clinical depression.
+Mood disorders generally take seed during adolescence and, if left untreated, can develop into a serious disorder over the years, culminating in clinical depression.
 Many studies claim that depression can begin because these young adults are suddenly faced with losing their childhood and innocence.
 For some, this can be a deeply troubling and unhappy time.

-Some teenagers tend to stress over rather minor issues.
+Some teenagers tend to stress over minor issues.
 Teen counseling can help them learn how to deal with these issues and manage their anxiety.

 - Eating Disorders